Cryotheus/bevy_cryotheum/README.md

 # Cryotheum's Bevy Suite
-A collection of plugins and utilities for game I make on the Bevy game engine.
+A collection of plugins and utilities for games I make on the Bevy game engine.

 # Work in Progress
 This is most definitely not production-ready.